heisand/NWN/README.md

 | Total | 44,133 | 55,258      |    58,016 |

 ## Summary of the project
+### Modifying the wordnet
 A number of changes was made to the original resource:
 - Correction of syntax errors
 - Removal of proper nouns and multi word expressions
 - Removal of structural and other errors
+### Extending the wordnet using a scoring function for new hypernym relations

 ## Using the wordnet
 It is possible to navigate the resource in the Protégé software.
 The software is